Vegetable Nutrition Calculators

 - How do these calculators account for different cooking methods?

-- Each vegetable calculator includes multiple variants for common cooking methods — raw, boiled, steamed, roasted, baked, and sometimes microwaved or fried.
-For example, beetroot has raw, boiled, and canned variants; water chestnut has raw and canned; lotus root has raw and boiled.
-The nutrient values differ because (1) water absorption or loss changes the weight, (2) heat degrades certain vitamins, (3) leaching into cooking water removes water-soluble nutrients, and (4) added ingredients like oil change the fat and calorie content.
+- Each vegetable calculator includes multiple variants for common cooking methods — raw, boiled, steamed, roasted, baked, and for herbs, dried forms.
+Yam has raw and boiled variants, garlic has raw, roasted, and powder forms, and curry leaves have fresh and dried variants.
+The nutrient values differ because (1) water absorption or loss changes the weight, (2) heat degrades certain vitamins, (3) leaching into cooking water removes water-soluble nutrients, and (4) drying concentrates all nutrients by removing moisture.
 Select the variant matching your actual preparation method for accurate tracking.

 Explore More Nutrition Categories